 If you feel as though your get-up-and-go got up and went, or find yourself winded with little effort and your heart racing during light activity, this could be due to a number factors which influence fatigue and energy levels.
-Elevated heart rate with minimal effort is a good indication that some lifestyle changes are in order.
+A heart rate that rises easily with minimal effort is a good indication that some lifestyle changes are in order.
 Consult your doctor about your proper heart rate and before beginning any new diet or exercise regimen.

 The Cardiovascular System

 Your cardiovascular system involves your heart, lungs, arteries, veins and capillaries.
 It is how your body delivers oxygen and nutrients to and removes waste from all its cells.
 When all components are healthy, your body hums along without a hitch.
 But when one or more components are not up to snuff, the entire system is compromised.
 Diminished oxygen delivery to the cells will manifest as physical lethargy and fatigue.
 Diminished oxygen to the brain will interfere with focus and alertness.

 Your heart rate at rest is a good indication of heart health.
 According to the Mayo Clinic, the average adult resting heart rate is between 60 and 100 beats per minute, while a trained athlete may have a resting heart rate as low as 40 beats per minute.
 When the heart muscle is strong and the lungs and cardiovascular system are healthy, the heart pumps more blood per beat, a measure known as stroke volume.
 Greater stroke volume means the heart has to beat fewer times per minute to meet the oxygen needs of the body.
 Regular exercise cultivates a lower resting heart rate.

 Hemoglobin is a protein your body manufactures from dietary iron, and serves as the oxygen-carrying component of red blood cells.
 When hemoglobin levels are low, even an otherwise-healthy cardiovascular system cannot properly oxygenate all the cells.
 Low hemoglobin is clinically known as anemia.